 Renal failure in cats has become very common.
 It wasn’t always.
 But with the advent of the commercial cat foods a few short decades ago, and the aggressive push by the veterinary industry to overmedicate their patients, it has become an epidemic.

-I doubt if there is anyone alive, who has a grain of intelligence, who disagrees with the fact that cats are carnivores.
+I don't think anyone disagrees with the fact that cats are carnivores.
 A carnivores MUST consume animal protein to stay alive and healthy.
+It's known as obligate carnivores.

 A wild cat is adept at hunting and survives very well on hunting small animals.
 The whole animal is normally consumed, except for an excess of fur or feathers.